 Results Visualization Options

-Stockpile inventory results are available in the Volume section of the HOME tab.
-Tick the Volume checkbox in the annotation settings found in the TOOLS for Stockpile tab to display the net volume value within the Viewport.
+Tick the Volume checkbox in the annotation settings found in the TOOLS tab when a stockpile is selected to display the net volume value in the Viewport over the stockpile.

 Export the Results